RECOFTC

 CBFiM regional project coordinator Marina Tornorsam, CBFiM Thailand project coordinator Ratkawee (Joe) Boonmake, RECOFTC Thailand research and capacity development coordinator Rawee (Max) Thaworn and RECOFTC Thailand program management coordinator Thanapol (Beer) Kheolamai lead the review of fire management policies and situations in Thailand at the first governmental stakeholder consultation in August 2023.
 Photo by RECOFTC.

-CBFiM regional project manager Marina Tornorsam, CBFiM Thailand project coordinator Ratkawee (Joe) Boonmake, RECOFTC Thailand research and capacity development coordinator Rawee (Max) Thaworn and RECOFTC Thailand program management coordinator Thanapol (Beer) Kheolamai lead the review of fire management policies and situations in Thailand at the first governmental stakeholder consultation in August 2023.
+CBFiM regional project manager Marina Tornorsam, CBFiM Thailand project coordinator Ratkawee Boonmake, RECOFTC Thailand research and capacity development coordinator Rawee Thaworn and RECOFTC Thailand program management coordinator Thanapol Kheolamai lead the review of fire management policies and situations in Thailand at the first governmental stakeholder consultation in August 2023.
 Photo by RECOFTC.

 By ensuring communities and a bottom-up approach are at the heart of all fire management phases, RECOFTC plans to record and share lessons learned from the communities’ response to fires and recovery in the coming months.
 Beyond 4000 direct beneficiaries in the target areas, we aim to drive positive behavioral changes regarding fire use and management, mainstream community-based fire management plans and practices at the national level, raise general societal awareness and eventually contribute to climate mitigation.